Qaulo/projects/README.md

-Project i am doing for Lerning an fun ig.
+Projects i am doing for learning and fun ig.